Not all MIs disappear. Some leave evidence. Here's how to find it.

-"Normal Sinus Rhythm."
-That's what the machine printed.
-Your patient is sitting in front of you with vague new symptoms of fatigue, a history of hypertension and DM2, and new Q waves in the inferior leads all because they had an MI they not even know happened.
+Your patient is sitting in front of you with vague new symptoms of fatigue, a history of hypertension and DM2, and new Q waves in the inferior leads — all because they had an MI they didn't even know happened.

 The machine missed it.
-Or worse… it flagged something benign as critical and sent you chasing the wrong thing entirely.
+Or worse — it flagged something benign as critical and sent you chasing the wrong thing entirely.

 Old myocardial infarctions don't look like the dramatic STEMI patterns you trained for.
 They're subtler.
 They hide in Q waves, and in R wave progression.
 This course is about learning how to listen to what the strip is actually saying.

-What you'll master in this course:
+What you'll master in this course

-• The two diagnostic criteria for old MIs — the exact findings you need to identify a past infarction with confidence, so a missed diagnosis never comes from not knowing what to look for.
+The exact findings you need to identify a past infarction with confidence — so a missed diagnosis never comes from not knowing what to look for.

-• PVCs — identified and explained — premature ventricular contractions get over-referred and under-contextualized constantly.
 You'll know when a PVC is benign, when it isn't, and how to stop sending patients down unnecessary workup rabbit holes.

-Patterns you'll own after this course:
+Patterns you'll own after this course

 Old MI recognition